Club: FC Ingolstadt 04 | Opening: 2010 | Capacity: 15,800 (6,000 standing)

 There is no direct public transport connection from Ingolstadt’s main rail station (Hauptbahnhof) and it may therefore be better to catch a train that stops at station Ingolstadt Nord (less frequent trains, but located closer to the historic centre).

-From the central bus terminal (ZOB), which is located on the northern edge of the historic centre and a short walk away from Ingolstadt Nord, one can catch bus 51 to the stadium.
+From the central bus terminal (ZOB), which is located on the northern edge of the historic centre and a short walk away from Ingolstadt Nord, you can catch bus 51 to the stadium.
 Take the bus in the direction of Audi-Sportpark, which is also the last stop on the line.

-From the historic centre (Stadttheater) one can also take bus 21.
+From the historic centre (Stadttheater) you can also take bus 21.
 Again, take the bus toward Audi-Sportpark and get off at the final stop.
 Both buses run at least every half an hour.
 The ride takes about 15 minutes.

 On matchdays there is a shuttle service (line 202) that starts at ZOB and goes through the historic centre to the stadium.
 Buses run every 15 minutes from two hours before kickoff.